yothere is the single front door to the fleet. Run yothere --help for the built-in

 The MCP server console script, so any MCP client can drive a fleet.
 Needs the mcp extra to run. |

-RELAY_* environment variable also accepts its YOTHERE_* sibling.
-Lead with the YOTHERE_* names; the RELAY_* forms are legacy aliases kept for back-compat.Next steps
+YOTHERE_* environment variable also accepts its RELAY_* sibling.
+Lead with the YOTHERE_* names; the RELAY_* forms are legacy aliases kept for back-compat.Coming soon

 - Quickstart: the shortest path through the most common commands.